Geisha in Tokyo

 Situated in the historic town of Asakusa, Ichimatsu is a luxurious restaurant worthy of a visit for its food alone, but the opportunity for some geisha spotting makes it all the more worthwhile.
 Founded in 1959, and built-in the likeness of traditional Japanese buildings from years gone past, Ichimatsu serves exquisite Japanese cuisine that changes with the passing seasons.

-During the meal experience, the restaurant’s local geisha is on hand to offer guests authentic old-world Japanese entertainment, serve dishes, and perform classic Japanese songs and dances.
+During the meal experience, the restaurant’s local geisha is on hand to offer guests authentic old-world Japanese entertainment, serving dishes, and perform classic Japanese songs and dances.
 With its authentic traditional interior and world-class geisha performance, a visit to Ichimatsu is one you’ll never forget.

 Address: 1 Chome-15-1 Kaminarimon, Taito City, Tokyo 111-0034, Japan (map)